Test drive SeqsLab#

 docker run --rm --name cli \ -e PRIVATE_NAME="testdrive" \ -e WORKSPACE="tdwestus2" \ --privileged \ -it seqslabmain.azurecr.io/seqslab_cli

-Once you’re inside the SeqsLab CLI container, use the following commands to set up the environment keyring and install the required packages.
+Once you’re inside the SeqsLab CLI container, run the following command to set up the environment keyring and install the required packages.

 dbus-run-session -- bash echo $RANDOM | gnome-keyring-daemon --unlock apt install zip wget -y

-Next, sign in with the Azure AD account/password given in the Access information section.
-After you sign in successfully, you may be prompted with to set up the Multi-Factor Authentication (MFA) for the given Azure AD account.
-You can skip this process since the test drive will expire in two days.
+Sign in with the Azure AD account/password provided in the Access information section.
+After you sign in successfully, you may be prompted to set up the Multi-Factor Authentication (MFA) for the given Azure AD account.
+You can skip this process since the test drive expires in two days.

 seqslab auth signin -i

 After the SeqsLab CLI environment is prepared, the next step is to migrate existing data, tools, and workflow executions to the SeqsLab platform.
-This user guide uses a WGS-Germline-Snps-Indels workflow as an example, showing how to register the required reference/sample data, register the workflow, and eventually run the registered workflow based on the registered data.
+This example uses a WGS-Germline-Snps-Indels workflow to show how you to register the required reference/sample data, register the workflow, and eventually run the registered workflow based on the registered data.

 The entire process can be broken down into three parts: